 “I gravitate towards a short and chunky heel.
 I can't walk in high heels, so shorter is always better for me,” says Kahn.
 “I also tend to look for chunky platforms, since this gives you additional height without making it harder to walk.”

 Shaft height is the length from the top of the foot to the top of the boot.
 For knee-high boots, this length can range anywhere from 12 to 18 inches.
-For those who are petite (under 5’4”), try to look for a boot with a shaft under 15.5 inches, says Chi Li, founder of Petite Dressing and The Petite Style Bible.
+However, those who are petite (under 5’4”) should seek out a boot with a shaft under 15.5 inches, Li says.
 Otherwise, the shaft may go up too high and hit your knee at an awkward spot.

-Thankfully, it's trendy to wear boots with chunky soles and plenty of tread.
-If you are truly venturing out in the tundra, choose a pair with waterproof rubber soles.
-Widely spaced lugs offer good traction and shed mud more easily, according to REI.
+Thankfully, it's trendy to wear boots with chunky, textured rubber soles that are naturally anti-slip.
+If you are truly venturing out in the tundra, choose a pair with waterproof rubber soles because widely spaced lugs shed mud more easily.

 Knee-high boots aren’t just reserved for the winter.
 Living in New York City, Kahn likes to pair tall boots with shorts or mini skirts on warmer fall days.
 However, when the temperatures dip, knee-high boots can provide extra warmth while still staying chic.
 Throw on some thermal leggings and thick, knee-high socks to keep your legs toasty.
 Tall boots also are a lifesaver when it comes to wearing dresses or skirts in the winter.
 Simply layer your thickest socks over thermal tights and hide it all inside the boot.
 Oversized sweaters and sweater dresses look great with tall boots and simple bottoms tucked inside.
 Top it all off with a cute puffer jacket, wool coat, or parka, and you are good to go.